-3. About 12 million girls under the age of 18 get married every year.
+3. Shocking gender inequality statistics worldwide reveal that about 12 million girls under 18 get married every year.

 Furthermore, according to WE Forum’s gender inequality statistics, around 33,000 underage girls get married every day.
 This means that every two seconds, there’s a new child bride.

 There are around 650 million women in the world who got married before they were 18.

 The reasoning for these early marriages is mainly to relieve the “economic stress” from the bride’s family, as girls are inherently valued less in some cultures.

 4. Women in rural Sub-Saharan countries are fetching water for over 40 billion hours every year.

 This information might be slightly outdated, but such gender inequality stats are still concerning.
 The specific countries in which this research was done are Malawi, Madagascar, Sierra Leone, and Guinea.